Mikael Damberg

-He has been Member of the Riksdag since 2002, representing Stockholm County, and was leader of the Social Democrats in the Riksdag from 2012 to 2014.
+He has been a Member of the Riksdag since 2002, representing Stockholm County, and was leader of the Social Democrats in the Riksdag from 2012 to 2014.

 Political career and education

 Damberg was born in Solna, Stockholm County, Sweden.
 His father is the former Swedish Social Democratic party treasurer Nils-Gösta Damberg and his mother a former district chairwoman of the Finnish Social Democratic Youth Riita-Liisa Damberg.
 Damberg earned a degree in public administration from Stockholm University in 2000.

 Early career

 Between 1995 and 1997, Damberg worked as a political assistant to Minister for Defence Thage G. Peterson, and between 1997 and 1999 as political assistant and speechwriter to Prime Minister Göran Persson.
 Between 1999 and 2003, he was chairman of the Swedish Social Democratic Youth League.

 Political career

 Damberg joined the Swedish Social Democratic Youth League in the late 1980s and served as a member of the board of the organization between 1993 and 1997.
 He also served as a member of the municipal council in Solna Municipality between 1991 and 2002.
 He is chairman of the Social Democratic party district in Stockholm County since 2004.